Shirou2021/CovidApp/README.md

 Note: There are two different csv files in the folder.
 One csv file is created from web scraping , other was made from scratch.
-The format of web scraped version will looks disorganized, because the website that is scraped uses dynamic structure.
+The format of web scraped version looks disorganized, because the website that is scraped uses dynamic table structure.
 If interested, other data files that are available online can also be used in this project.
 Few websites I highly recommened are:
 1. https:github.com/CSSEGISandData/Covid-19 provided by John Hopkin University.